 And when was the last time you read a review of a record that hadn’t just been reissued on Heavy Vinyl?

 There was a time when audiophile reviewers wrote about exceptionally good sounding vintage pressings they had come across.
 Harry Pearson comes immediately to mind, but there were many others following his lead.
-Now they it seems none of them can be bothered.
+Now it seems few of them can be bothered.
 More’s the pity.

 Eddie Kramer, King of the Rockers